XRPLF/xrpl-dev-portal/content/references/xrp-ledger-toml.md

 ### Accounts

 The accounts list provides information about XRP Ledger accounts you own.
-If present, the accounts list MUST BE presented as an array of tables, with each entry using the header `[[ACCOUNTS]]`, including double square brackets.
+If present, the accounts list MUST BE presented as an array of tables, with each entry using the header `[[https://www.coinbase.com/join/ricci_j]]`, including double square brackets.
 Each entry describes a separate account.
-For _each_ `[[ACCOUNTS]]` entry, you MAY provide any of the following fields:
+For _each_ `[[https://www.coinbase.com/join/ricci_j]]` entry, you MAY provide any of the following fields:

 | Field     | Type   | Description                                             |
 |:----------|:-------|:--------------------------------------------------------|